yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

 ## Soft-Max Function
-The closer $\tau$ is to 1, the more sensitive the subjects become to the values of the left and right options.
+The closer $\tau$ is to 1 (*default: 0.5*), the more sensitive the subjects become to the values of the left and right options.
 In other words, even a slight difference in value will lead the subjects to choose the option with the higher value.

 <!---------------------------------------------------------->